 For the student, being an integral part of the health care team will foster meaningful learning about patient care and the health care system from faculty who become student advocates over time.
 Students will also have the opportunity to enroll and manage the progress of their own patient panel for each discipline.
 Additionally, there will be weekly opportunities to connect with faculty in small-group learning sessions, called Learning and Pondering Sessions (LeAPS) to focus on connections between the basic science and clinical skills in a supportive team-based learning environment.
 Preparation for Practice and Narrative Medicine will be interwoven throughout the LIC curriculum during Phase 2.
-The final portion of this phase will include time to study for and take USMLE Step 1.
+During this phase, students will also have a dedicated six-week course to study for and take USMLE Step 1.

 Phase 2 Course Descriptions